SergeyKev/EOSIO-Documentation/Resources.md

 Alice has staked 10 EOS and there are a total of 100 EOS tokens staked in the Bandwitdth Resource Pool, she may consume up to 10% of the available Bandwidth resources.

-A user's maximum Bandwidth is unbounded, in times of abundance user's should be able to use the full capacity of the blockchain to process their transactions.
+A user's maximum Bandwidth is a multiple of this minimum Bandwidth as voted on by the Producers.
+In times of abundance a user with a modest stake should be able to consume Bandwidth at a rate well in excess of their minimum.

 In a perfect world the producers would have all the information the need to enforce this.
 Practically, at the time a Producer must decide to schedule a transaction it cannot know the transactions that will arrive in the future but within the time span of the current block.

-As such, Producers calculate a virtual Bandwidth which over-subscribes the actual capacity of the blockchain by a factor with a minimum bound of 1 and no maximum bound.
-For every block produced while the blockchain is considered to be over the ideal Bandwidth usage, this factor is reduced by 1%.
-For every block produced while the blockchain is considered to be under the ideal Bandwidth usage, this factor is increased by 0.1%.
+As such, Producers calculate a virtual Bandwidth which over-subscribes the actual capacity of the blockchain by a factor with a minimum bound of 1 and the the per-user maximum multiple.
+For every block produced while the average usage is greater than the ideal target usage, this factor is reduced by 1%.
+For every block produced while the average usage is less the ideal target usage, this factor is increased by 0.1%.

+The ideal target usage is set such that there is a burstable capacity of 10 times the ideal target before the hard limits voted on by Producers are breached.
+This ideal target is the sustainable Brandwidth rate for the existing blockchain.

 This creates an elastic supply of virtual Bandwidth that approaches a strict stake-based allocation under congested conditions and relaxes to an unbounded first-come-first-serve allocation when the blockchain is idle.